-The second day I went into old England where I met a friend of the Draz’s which they had told me about their.
-That evening I saw the Chrysler track where Barry Oldfield and his “held drivers” put on a demonstration with Plymouths.
-They took two Plymouths and ran them through some pits where they certainly did some wonderful tricks.
+The second day I went into Old England where I met a friend of the Draz’s which they had told me about there.
+That evening I saw the Chrysler track where Barry Oldfield and his “hell drivers” put on a demonstration with Plymouths.
+They took two Plymouths and ran them through some sandpits where they certainly did some wonderful tricks.
 I saw the Ford building that afternoon and in it were some wonderful old carriages and autos, some of the most interesting I put on the inside cover of the diary from the railway booklet which I sent you with the other junk.

 Of Interest at the Ford exhibit